-(2) The board shall review the formal application packet.
+(2) The board shall review the formal application.
 As a result of this review, the board shall notify the applicant of one of the following:

-(1) Written examinations are issued on an international basis and test required knowledge and skills.
-The board shall provide for the administration of the written examinations in the state of Ohio.
+(1) Examinations are issued on an international basis and test required knowledge and skills.
+The board shall provide for the administration of the examinations in the state of Ohio.